malbareda/games/README.md

 # Java

+Games made on Java

 * [Bomberman](https://github.com/malbareda/Bomberman2) - Bomberman Game made in Java with the Taulell Engine
 * [bOOmberman](https://github.com/malbareda/Bomberman2/tree/BombermanOO) - Object Oriented Implementation of Bomberman, with new additions, like powerups

 # Unity

+Games made with the Unity Engine

 ## 2D